raihanalam/AirlineTicketManagementSystem/README.md

-# AirlineTicketManagement
+# AirlineTicketManagementBooth
-This is an Airline Ticket Management system with some amazing featurs using C programming.
+This is an Airline Ticket Management System Booth with some amazing features using C programming.